yduf/yduf.github.io/_posts/2019-05-13-find-duplicate.md

 ## [rdfind](https://rdfind.pauldreik.se/) / [github](https://github.com/pauldreik/rdfind)

-It does not follow link symlink by default.
+It does not follow symlink by default.
 It generate absolute path for symlink => see [symlink]({% post_url 2021-10-18-symlink %}) to transform them

 - If flag ”-makeresultsfile true”, then print results file (default).